 Decorators and Reflector

-Let's experiment a bit.
+Let's try experimenting with preserving static class types.
 Create a file src/app/services.ts in the ditsmod/rest-starter repository, and paste the following code into it:

 class Service1 {}